ropensci-archive/monkeylearn/cran-comments.md

     * Default texts per request is set to 200 now (the recommended number), rather than 20
     * Addition of message suggesting that users switch to newer functions

 * Implementation of `ratelimitr`.
-Creation and documentation of two environment variables allowing smarter rate handling
+Creation and documentation of two environment variables allowing smarter rate handling when querying the MonkeyLearn API.

 * Creation of `pkgdown` website

-* Programmatic test coverage to re-use common test
+* Programmatic test coverage to re-use common tests for multiple circumstances.

+* Use of a `cowsay` monkey when verbose=TRUE.

 ---